nathancarllopez/hyperbolic-paint-2/README.md

   - Make toolbar vertical if in portrait mode
   - Make toolbar dropdowns drop to the side if in portrait mode
   - Resize axes when a change occurs
+- Finish wiring up the number inputs in Settings.jsx

 To do short term:
 - Zooming in and out